camrync23/Capstone-Project/models/README.md

 - **Framework:** scikit-learn
 - **Purpose:**
     - Selected for its high accuracy, ability to handle nonlinear relationships, and robustness to outliers.
-    - Used as the primary prediction model for airfare prices.
+    - Serves as the primary prediction model for airfare prices.
  - **Structure & Parameters:**
   - **Number of Trees (`n_estimators`)**: 100
   - **Max Depth (`max_depth`)**: 20